 • A computer based training program that allows employees to navigate an electronic training program at their own pace, and then take an on-line test.

 • Instructor presentations and printable student materials that your trainer can use to deliver group classroom training, or when computer isn’t feasible.

 2. Field training – The second step of training is in the field.
 During this part of the training, your appointed trainer demonstrates to the students how to apply the information they learned in the classroom session in the workplace.

 3. Evaluation – The third step to the training session is evaluation.
 Through this step, the trainer either evaluates the trainees understanding of the information and procedures, and then signs off on certification, or retouches on topics that need more work.

-Hand and Power Tool Training Kit Contents
+Training Kit Contents

 Our kit is designed to help your designated trainer by giving them information on the reasons for training, what makes up an effective training program and guidelines for presenting the material.
 The training contains information on the following topics.